 What we don’t: Breathability suffers with the 2-layer construction and inner thigh vents.

-Trew Gear is most known for their strong collection of bibs (including the Chariot Classic above), but those who prefer pants should check out their McKenzie.
+Trew Gear is most known for their strong collection of bibs (including the Chariot Primo above), but those who prefer pants should check out their McKenzie.
 The 2-layer McKenzie uses Trew’s PNW membrane (recently updated to be more breathable), which we’ve tested—and approved—on the Astoria jacket, making it a highly protective piece for wet conditions and soggy chairlift rides.
 Full seam taping, hidden Velcro adjustment tabs at the waist, and a Recco reflector up the ante compared to most entry-level resort offerings, and we prefer the cargo pocket to a more traditional front-of-thigh pocket.

 At $259, the McKenzie’s price tag reflects its mid-range build.
 You can save some money with true budget offerings like the Helly Hansen Legendary or Columbia Bugaboo above, but these pants lack the Trew’s durable materials and feature set.
 On the other end of the spectrum, the McKenzie can’t measure up to 3-layer designs like the Sentinel in terms of breathability, nor can it match the premium materials of the Storm Shift above.
 But we’ve been very impressed with Trew Gear’s offerings—they generally offer a lot of performance for the price—and the McKenzie is no exception.